Saadiya Kochar

-Biography

 Saadiya Kochar is an Indian woman photographer and solo traveller.
 Her works can be broadly classified into art and social documentary photography, although she dabbles into portraiture, street and fashion as well.

-Early Years and Education
+Early years and education

 Saadiya was born into a Sikh family.
 Her birthplace is Jammu, Jammu and Kashmir.
 Kochar's education was from a missionary school, Convent of Jesus and Mary in Delhi but she never went to a regular college.
 Having studied mass communication, from Sri Aurobindo Institute of Mass communication she went on to study at Triveni Kala Sangam, under world renowned artist O. P. Sharma, a photographer famous for black and white images.
 She got a diploma in photography from ICPP, Australia.

 Career

 When she was 24, this Indian photographer published her first book, Being.....